VROOM-Project/vroom-scripts/benchmarks/CVRP/README.md

 ./run.sh A B E F M P X
 ```

-It will
+Includes:

-- parse all `*.vrp` files to generate `VROOM` input files in `json` format
+- parsing all `*.vrp` files to generate `VROOM` input files in `json` format
-- solve all instances
+- solving all instances
-- retrieve comparisons to best known solutions for all instances
+- retrieving comparisons to best known solutions for all instances
-- log global indicators
+- logging global indicators